tomaskovacik/VAGRadioRemote/README.md

 Moved from this repo (https://github.com/tomaskovacik/arduino/tree/master/VW_radio_remote_control)  to separate repository when it became library.

-# Instalation of library
+## Instalation of library

-Refer to oficial arduino guide here: https://www.arduino.cc/en/Guide/Libraries Download content of repository and extract it into arduino_sketchfolder/library directory.
+Refer to oficial arduino guide here: https://www.arduino.cc/en/Guide/Libraries Download content of repository and extract it into arduinoSketchFolder/library directory.

-#How to use it
+## How to use it

 Example directory has 2 examples, take look at them.